 The Cliffs of Moher

-The Burren reaches all the way out to sea.
-But where itâ€™s been cut off from the mainland, it forms the desolate and beautiful Aran Islands that lay in the water, intersected with ancient stone walls.
+The Burren reaches all the way out to sea but where itâ€™s been cut off from the mainland, it forms the Aran Islands that lay in the water, intersected with ancient stone walls.
 And towering overhead of those islands, under relentless attack from the strong Atlantic tides, are the mighty Cliffs of Moher.

-The Cliffs of Moher are also one of the many highlights that can be found along the Wild Atlantic Way, and Shannon Airport is the ideal starting point for those looking to begin their Wild Atlantic Way adventure nearer the middle of the tour, as opposed to beginning in Donegal or Cork.
+The Cliffs of Moher are also one of the many highlights along the Wild Atlantic Way.
+This airport is the ideal starting point for those looking to pick up a car hire Shannon Airport to begin their adventure.

 The Shannon Estuary

-Surrounded on all side by towns and small fishing villages, the enormous Shannon Estuary is where Irelandâ€™s longest river flows into the sea.
-The river mouth offers many opportunities for water sports, pleasure boating, and fishing, particularly salmon, brown trout, sea trout and eel angling.
-The Shannon Estuary is also a famous area for seeing wild dolphins, with several pods that live and breed there.
+Surrounded by towns and fishing villages, the Shannon Estuary is where Irelandâ€™s longest river flows into the sea.
+The river mouth offers many opportunities for water sports, boating, and fishing.
+In the river is salmon, brown trout, sea trout and eel angling.

-Public and private bus stops are located just outside the airport terminal (look to your left).
-The taxi rank is positioned just outside the airport terminal.
+Public & private bus stops, and taxis located just outside the airport terminal (look to your left).

-There is no rail service to Shannon Airport, but buses can swiftly deliver passengers to train stations in Limerick and Ennis.
-In total there are 142 bus services daily at Shannon Airport with 136 operated by Bus Eireann and 6 operated by JJ Kavanagh & Sons.
+There is no rail service to Shannon Airport, but buses can bring passengers to train stations in Limerick and Ennis.
+In total there are approx. 142 bus services daily at Shannon Airport by Bus Eireann and JJ Kavanagh & Sons.

-Car Rental Limerick is available from Shannon Airport location.
-If you have any enquiries regarding car hire in Shannon Airport, please do not hesitate to contact us.
+The nearest car rental Limerick is available from Shannon Airport location.
+If Dublin Airport is a preferred choice, read here for rent a car dublin airport information If you have any enquiries regarding car hire in Shannon Airport, please contact us.